 The only problem is that eCommerce isn’t Squarespace’s first concern – the online store comes as an add-on, not the primary functionality.

 Shopify is completely different – it’s exclusively built around eCommerce.
-Being a feature-heavy commerce platform that offers deep customization and flexibility, Shopify is better suited to established commerce businesses who have been running for a year or so and get enough income to justify costs (Shopify is much expensive than Squarespace with Unlimited Pricing plan, and almost equals in Basic one version).
+Being a feature-heavy commerce platform that offers deep customization and flexibility, Shopify is better suited to established commerce businesses who have been running for a year or so and get enough income to justify costs.

 Whether you want to build a large international online store, set up a point-of-sale terminal with your iPad in your physical store, or get an embeddable Shopify button widget for your WordPress (or any other) site – Shopify has you covered.

 But startup clients who don’t have many goods in stock and get infrequent orders will certainly benefit more from Squarespace in the first year, as it’s less expensive.

 But then if the business will grow up, they could feel lack of eCommerce features proposed by Squarespace.

 Conclusion: As an eCommerce solution, Shopify is a clear winner of this comparison.
 Yes, it’s more expensive, but those expenses are reasonable.

 Generally, Squarespace is more a versatile site builder than an eCommerce platform, so if you have a Squarespace-built website and have a few T-shirts to sell online, then Squarespace Commerce will certainly handle it.
 But if you plan to create a feature-laden shop, you’ll need something more powerful, like Shopify.